Create a Relaxing Garden Sanctuary . . .

 - Do you want to sit amongst fragrant colourful flowers?

-- Reach out and grab some fresh herbs to make a cuppa from an edible garden?
+- Reach out and grab some fresh herbs to make a cup of tea from an edible garden?

 - Observe wildlife, birds, pets or animals?